OfficeDev/office-js-docs-pr/docs/reference/manifest/resources.md

 ---
-title: Resources element - Office Add-ins manifest
+title: Resources element in the manifest file
 description: ''
 ms.date: 10/09/2018
 ---